Oriented Borel-Moore homologies of toric varieties: Abstract

 \section{Abstract}

-We generalize the Künneth formula for Chow groups obtained in \cite{FMSS} and \cite{FS} to an arbitrary OBM-homology theory satisfying descent (e.g. algebraic cobordism) when taking a product with a toric variety.
+We generalize the well known Künneth formula for Chow groups to an arbitrary oriented Borel--Moore homology theory satisfying localization and descent (e.g. algebraic bordism) when taking a product with a toric variety.
 As a corollary we obtain a universal coefficient theorem for the operational cohomology rings.
-We also give a description for the homology groups of smooth toric varieties, that allows the calculation of algebraic cobordism groups of singular toric varieties.
-Some computations are carried out.
+We also give a new, homological, description for the homology groups of smooth toric varieties, which allows us to compute the algebraic bordism groups of some singular toric varieties.